eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/deploy-our-microservice.md

 ## Update a Microservice

-Once a microservice is up and running you will probably need to modify it later, which we can also do with the Controller.
+Once a microservice is up and running, we will probably need to modify it later, which we can also do with the Controller.

 The `microservice update` command is used to update a particular microservice.
-We can easily update the configuration of our moving average microservice.
+We can easily update the configuration of our Moving Average microservice.

 ```bash
 docker exec -ti iofog-controller \